petehunt/react-howto/README.md

 This is a fairly crazy idea for a number of reasons.
 It makes media queries more difficult, and it's possible that there are  performance limitations using this technique. **When starting out with React, just style things the way you normally would.**

 Once you've got a feel for how React works, you can look at alternate techniques.
 One popular one is [BEM](https://en.bem.info/).
-I recommend phasing out your CSS preprocessor, since React gives you a more powerful way to reuse styles (components) and your JavaScript bundler can generate more efficient stylesheets for you (I gave [a talk about this at OSCON](https://www.youtube.com/watch?v=VkTCL6Nqm6Y)).
+I recommend phasing out your CSS preprocessor, since React gives you a more powerful way to reuse styles (by reusing components) and your JavaScript bundler can generate more efficient stylesheets for you (I gave [a talk about this at OSCON](https://www.youtube.com/watch?v=VkTCL6Nqm6Y)).
 With that said, React, like any other JavaScript library, will work just fine with a CSS preprocessor.

 ## Learning server rendering